Summer 2022 Fellow: Rachel Lit

 Organization Description

-The fellow will conduct basic legislative research and make recommendations about possible NCLD strategy and actions regarding relevant federal legislation, regulations and guidance.
-The fellow will also develop materials to inform the team about novel and emerging trends and issues related to the education of students with learning disabilities.
+The fellow will develop materials to inform the team and/or external audiences about novel and emerging trends and issues related to the education of students with learning disabilities.
 The fellow will participate in education and disability-rights coalition meetings, and will independently attend virtual policy events, briefings, and Congressional hearings.
 The fellow will assist with NCLD events related to policy and advocacy including NCLD’s LD Day of Action in Washington, DC.
 The fellow will also participate in planning and implementing communications and marketing efforts related to Public Policy and Advocacy including, but not limited to, blog, Facebook and twitter posts, emails and action alerts.

 Desired Skills

 We are looking for a fellow with excellent research, writing and analytical skills.
 We would prefer someone who also has exceptional communication skills especially writing abilities.
 We hope to have someone who desires to advocate for children and adults with learning and attention issues and a basic knowledge of learning disabilities and education and disability policy issues.
 An ability to adapt and be flexible when the circumstances and agenda demand it would also be helpful.
-The fellow should also be able to work as part of team, but complete independent work as necessary.
-Strong sense of humor is also suggested.
+The fellow should also be able to work as part of team, but complete projects and work independently.

 Comments are closed.